The Need-to-Know of Content Marketing

 - Identifying the Methods and Metrics for Measurement

 - Identifying the Most Effective Distribution Channels

-We can’t say exactly which content type would best suit your brand’s needs, that will come through trial and error.
+We can’t say exactly which content type would best suit your brand’s needs or best hit the metrics of your specific content marketing analytics — that will come through trial and error.
 We can, however, describe the top types of content that users want to see from brands they support.

 Top 10 Types of Content Marketing

 - Blog Posts

 If you have not dabbled in the art of blog content marketing, you are severely underutilizing one of the most powerful and cost-efficient ways to improve your website’s SEO, position yourself as an authority within your industry, and garner organic web traffic.
 Quality blog posts will also invite more interaction from your audience and offer the opportunity to create a community around your brand.

 The statistics speak for themselves.
 Companies with active blogs report:

 Blogs can be rolled out fairly quickly for minimal to zero additional cost.
 However, in order for the benefits of blogging to truly be reaped, you must produce content that is comparable to or surpasses the content that is already available online.